-The Welsh Evangelists Howell Harris and Daniel Rowlands worked together to push Welsh Calvinism in Monmouthshire, though they both parted company and Howell Harris established a society at Gelli Crug, Cwmtillery, Abertillery, though it didn’t take off and soon became non-existent, later the general conditions in the locality at that time was reported as being distressing.
+The Welsh Evangelists Howell Harris and Daniel Rowlands worked together to push Welsh Calvinism in Monmouthshire, though they both parted company and Howell Harris established a society at Gelli Crug, Cwmtillery, Abertillery, though it didn’t take off and soon became non-existent.
+Later the general conditions in the locality at that time was reported as being distressing.

 The Religious Cause.

-During the 1830s agriculture gave way to industry and hundreds of strangers came to this district from all parts of England and many moved here from other parts of Wales looking for work, among them were many connected to the Welsh Calvinistic revival many whom had the benefit of Sunday School training.
+During the 1830’s agriculture gave way to industry and hundreds of strangers came to this district from all parts of England and many moved here from other parts of Wales looking for work, among them were many connected to the Welsh Calvinistic revival many whom had the benefit of Sunday School training.
 They found the religious conditions in the district intolerable and commenced to promote their religious activities.
 Among the early pioneers were – Mr Evan Job of Risca; Mr Thomas Jones of Llandebie, Carmarthenshire; Mr John Richards of Tregaron and Mr Gruffydd Dafydd:

-The names of some of these gentlemen who came to help in the new formation at Blaina were – Mr Evan Lloyd; Mr John Davies; Mr Thomas Howells; Mr Ebenezer Evans; Mr John Daniels; Mr David Williams; Mr David Edwards and Mr Thomas Evans: The last two named became ordained ministers of the Connexion.
+The names of some of these gentlemen who came to help in the new formation at Blaina were – Mr Evan Lloyd; Mr John Davies; Mr Thomas Howells; Mr Ebenezer Evans; Mr John Daniels; Mr David Williams; Mr David Edwards and Mr Thomas Evans: The last two named became ordained ministers of the connexion.
 The first step was to hold weekly society meetings in the various members cottages.
 A Sunday School was organised and was also held in one of the cottages.

 One of these cottages was that of Mr Shon Roberts of Whinberry Row, Blaina.
 It was situated high on the mountains and was hard to get to and from.
-Meetings were also held at the cottage of Mr Gruffydd Daffydd, his home was situated where the Blaina Council Offices was later built.
-Also the home of Mr David Thomas at Lamb Row, West Side, Blaina.
+Meetings were also held at the cottage of Mr Gruffydd Daffydd, his home was situated where the Blaina Council Offices were later built.
+Also at the home of Mr David Thomas at Lamb Row, West Side, Blaina.

 Over 35 people were banded together in this cause though their meeting places were scattered as there were no single accommodation for all the worshippers.
-A short while later the Welsh Calvinistic Methodist movement created a chapel under that denomination at a place known as the “Bumble Hole” in Cwmcelyn, it was reported as being a beautiful spot surrounded by Green fields.
+A short while later the Welsh Calvinistic Methodist movement created a chapel under that denomination at a place known as the “Bumble Hole” in Cwmcelyn, it was reported as being a beautiful spot surrounded by green fields.

 The First Church.

-In 1837 the first Gobaith Church, (Hope in Welsh) at Bumble Hole, Cwmcelyn was built at a cost of £500, though just a short while later the numerous coal pits and levels that rapidly built up in that area caused subsidence which caused irreparable damage to the building, when only £100 had been paid of the debt the Church was rendered unfit for purpose and had to be abandoned.
+In 1837 the first Gobaith Church, (Hope in Welsh) at Bumble Hole, Cwmcelyn was built at a cost of £500 though just a short while later the numerous coal pits and levels that rapidly built up in that area caused subsidence which caused irreparable damage to the building, when only £100 had been paid of the debt the church was rendered unfit for purpose and had to be abandoned.

-Again the Salem Baptist Church came to their aid, just previously the Salem worshippers moved from their old building to their new Church at High Street Blaina and they offered the Calvinistic Methodists the use of their old premises until they can get a new Church erected.
+Again the Salem Baptist Church came to their aid, just previously the Salem worshippers moved from their old building to their new church at High Street Blaina and they offered the Calvinistic Methodists the use of their old premises until they can get a new church erected.